 Usage: When a website links to third party domains for content.

-Firstly, we need to use tools to help us capture all domain names that are implicitly contacted when we browse a website; when we browse a website, it may then be loading content from server 1, server 2, etc. The list of these servers must be identified for this IPset method to work.
+Firstly, we need to use tools to help us capture all domain names that are implicitly contacted when we browse a website; it may then be loading content from server 1, server 2, etc. The list of these servers must be identified for this IPset method to work.

 Using Chrome, navigate to chrome://net-internals/#dns.
 Clear the DNS cache.
 Some plugins are continuously pinging servers in the background.
 These should be disabled temporarily to prevent interference.